ScienceVoyager-Official/Voyagers_Cosmic_Catalogue/README.md

 **Ready to embark on an exciting journey through the cosmos?**

 _Voyager's Cosmic Catalogue_ is your trusted resource as you explore the mysteries of the universe alongside _Science Voyager_.
-This _repository_ is an essential companion to our YouTube channel, where we get immersed in the wonders of the universe—from Stardust to Singularity.
+This _repository_ is an essential companion to our YouTube channel, where we get immersed in the wonders of the universe — from Stardust to Singularity.
 Here, you'll discover celestial objects, and their coordinates, all neatly curated for your exploration.
 <br><br>

 **What’s Inside the Catalogue?**